 The majority of the global foodservice industry, and the U.S., in particular, is made up of quick-service restaurants (QSRs), what consumers typically refer to as “fast food.”In the U.S., half of the food we consume is on food away from home (restaurants, bars, cafeterias, etc.).
 Of that, half is spent at chains.
 Of those chain sales, more than half (60%) is made up by the top 100 chains.
 And of those top 100 chains, half of the sales are accounted for by just 10 companies (all of which are quick service restaurants).

-Within the chained operations, casual dining restaurants (CDRs) have become less relevant in recent years, as they’ve done less to move both their consumer and investment proposition.
+Within the chained operations, full-service casual dining restaurants (CDRs) have become less relevant in recent years, as they’ve done less to move both their consumer and investment proposition.

-Between the QSRs and CDRs lies an interesting hybrid in fast-casual concepts that have a more compelling unit-economic model and combine the replicability and ease to scale of QSRs with a more relevant appeal to the consumer — and, by extension, investors.
+Between the QSRs and CDRs lies an interesting hybrid in fast casual restaurants that have a more compelling unit-economic model and combine the replicability and ease to scale of QSRs with a more relevant appeal to the consumer — and, by extension, investors.
 The largest costs at any restaurant are food, labor, and occupancy.
 All three of those have been engineered at a higher efficiency in the fast-casual model.

 3. How does incorporating technology improve the ability to scale and become more efficient?

 Ultimately, there are a lot of things converging.
 Businesses can never make it too easy for consumers to buy from them.
 Technology has and will continue to make day-to-day interactions more frictionless, and we’ll never want to go back to a less-convenient model.